hicksjduk/channel/README.md

 Reading from a closed channel returns a result with `containsValue` set to false.
 Closing an already-closed channel has no effect.

-**Note** that this implementation differs from Go in relation to closed channels in the following ways:
+**Note** that in relation to closed channels, this implementation differs from Go in the following ways:
 * You can query whether a channel is open via the `isOpen()` method.
 * You can use `putIfOpen()` to write safely to a channel that